Practical Frequently Asked Questions about Retreats:

 Please pay the Personal Retreat daily rate for any additional time you spend here.

 We offer very simple but comfortable, shared accommodation.
 Rooms are for two or three, single-sex, usually with people of similar age.
 Younger retreatants may be in a dormitory of up to six people.

 Single Rooms: We have a very limited number of single rooms and these are allocated depending on the needs of the individuals on each retreat.
 Medical needs are given priority, followed by consideration of age.
 If you feel that you need a single room, please request this when booking.

 We are unable to meet requests for single rooms made on the opening day of retreats.

-The Meditation Hall is fitted with a hearing loop facility which is compatible with hearing aids.
+We have a hearing loop facility in the Meditation Hall which is compatible with hearing aids.

 Vegan, non-dairy and wheat-free/gluten-free options are available on request.

 A simple diet of a grain, steamed vegetables and plain pulses or tofu can be provided at lunch time, if requested.
 The ‘simple diet’ is intended to meet the nutritional needs of retreatants whilst being as plain as possible.
 More about specialised diets.

-If you do forget to bring outdoor clothing, we have a range of old, communal boots, coats and umbrellas available.
+If you do forget any outdoor clothing, we have a range of old, communal boots, coats and umbrellas available.

 Please bring a watch or clock (which is not your mobile phone).
 Although there are bells to wake you up and mark activities during the day, having your own watch or clock supports you in turning your mobile phone off.